San Marin High School: Curriculum

-Biotechnology Academy was founded in 2015 although there have been biotechnology courses at San Marin since 2009.
-Biotechnology Academy enrolls 60 9th graders each year and students are cohorted together for technology of biology, English, and health/college and career readiness during 9th grade.
+Biotechnology Academy was founded in 2015, although there have been biotechnology courses at San Marin since 2009.
+Biotechnology Academy enrolls 60 9th graders each year, and students are cohorted together for technology of biology, English, and health/college and career readiness during 9th grade.
 Students are also cohorted together for chemistry of biotechnology and English 10th grade, and then take biotechnology 1 during 11th grade and biotechnology 2 during 12th grade.

 San Marin High School was recognized as a 2017 California Gold Ribbon School for its STEM and arts programs.

-The school has 62 teachers, 25 classified staff and a regional occupational program.
+The school has 62 teachers, 25 classified staff, and a regional occupational program.
 The school newspaper is called The Pony Express.

 Athletics

-San Marin High School athletic teams participates in the North Coast Section, Marin County Athletic League programs.
+San Marin High School athletic teams participate in the North Coast Section and Marin County Athletic League programs.
 The school is known for its successful athletic program.
-San Marin has thirty two sports teams and three seasons (Fall, Winter, Spring) of sports for girls and boys.
+San Marin has thirty-two sports teams and three seasons (Fall, Winter, Spring) of sports for girls and boys.
 The Sports Boosters is instrumental for raising funds for the athletic and sports programs at San Marin.

 Fall Sports – Cross Country (Co-Ed Varsity), Football (Co-Ed, Frosh, JV, Varsity), Girls Tennis, Girls Volleyball (Frosh, JV, Varsity), Water Polo (Boys and Girls Varsity, Boys JV), Girls Golf and Co-Ed Sideline Cheerleading (JV & Varsity).